newrelic/terraform-provider-newrelic/website/docs/r/cloud_azure_integrations.html.markdown

 * `metrics_polling_interval` - (Optional) The data polling interval **in seconds**.

--> **NOTE** For more information kindly refer to [microsoft-azure-integrations](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/get-started/introduction-azure-monitoring-integrations/) documentaion.
+-> **NOTE** For more information on the ranges of metric polling intervals of each of these integrations, head over to [this page](https://docs.newrelic.com/docs/infrastructure/microsoft-azure-integrations/get-started/introduction-azure-monitoring-integrations/)

 * `resource_groups` - (Optional) Specify each Resource group associated with the resources that you want to monitor.
 Filter values are case-sensitive